-A full copy of the policy is available on Inside Barnardo's.
-The policy (along with others) demonstrates Barnardo's compliance with the Equality Act 2010 (and equivalent legislation in Northern Ireland).
+Barnardo's EDI policy, alongside, our EDI Code of Conduct sets out our approach and reinforces the behaviours we expect to see demonstrated within our workforce and in our policies, procedures and practices.
+The policy (along with others) demonstrates Barnardo's compliance with the Equality Act 2010 (and equivalent legislation in Northern Ireland)

-Equality & Diversity Code of Conduct (for members of staff & volunteers)
+Equality & Diversity Code of Conduct (for colleagues)

-This code sets out the equality and diversity expectations of employees, volunteers and managers and the implications of noncompliance.
-The 'Equality & Diversity Code of Conduct for Employees and Volunteers' can be found on Inside Barnardo's.
+This code sets out the equality and diversity expectations of colleagues and managers and the implications of non-compliance.
+The 'Equality & Diversity Code of Conduct for Colleagues and Volunteers' can be found on Inside Barnardo's.

-Staff support networks
+Colleague support networks

-We have four open Equality, Diversity and Inclusion (EDI) Staff Networks and these include the Race Equality Network, Disability Network.
+We have four open Equality, Diversity and Inclusion (EDI) Colleague Networks and these include the Race Equality Network, Disability Network.
 LGBT+ Network and the Women's Network.
 Each Network has a Corporate Leadership Team (CLT) Champion and are in Regions and Celtic Nations.
-The Networks are open to all staff and volunteers.
+The Networks are open to all colleagues.
 You do not need to identify with the protected characteristic to engage with the Networks as you can also choose to be involved with all of the Networks.
 By becoming a member the Networks you have an opportunity to contribute to improving equality, diversity and inclusion at Barnardo's and to positively impact on the lives of children and young people across all of the communities we serve.
-You can become a member of the EDI Staff Networks through the Workplace online forum.
+You can become a member of the EDI Colleague Networks through the Workplace online forum.
 Each Network has the provision to have a "safe space" which is a closed group on Workplace.
 Workplace provides the opportunity to share your insights and engage with colleagues much more widely in an open or closed online forum.
 You can also liaise with the Regional and National Network Chairs by phone and email and of course you can attend the face to face meetings of the Networks in your Region or Celtic Nation.